exoscale/coax/README.md

 Coercers are functions of 2 args, the value, and the options coerce received.

-Overrides also works on any qualified-ident (keyword, registered specs or symbols), which is something spec-coerce cannot do currently.
+Overrides also works on any qualified-ident (registered specs or symbols/fns), which is something spec-coerce cannot do currently.

 The typical example would be :